cloudflare-apps/a-better-browser/README.md

 Giving CloudFlare site owners a way to promote upgrading their old Internet Explorer browser.

+## Usage

+Install the dependencies with `npm install`

+* `npm start` Watch for file changes and compile them.
+* `npm run build` Compiles your JavaScript and CSS once for release.

 ## How to add a language
 * Fork this repository
 * Edit `translations.js` and your language in alphabetical order *(leave English at the top)*